 MPEGTS vs HLS Formats

-The delivery of IPTV streaming comes in two standards, they are the MPEGTS and HLS formats.
+The delivery of IPTV streaming comes in two standards, they are the MPEGTS vs HLS formats.
 Essentially, both functions the same way (video is being split into small mpeg/ts chunks.
 While one chunk is being displayed, another one is being downloaded).

 However, there is one BIG difference between the two format standards.